aliceyuyan/cgKNV-for-genotyping-of-bacterial-genomes/README.md

 🏋️ Step 5.
 Bacterial genomes characterized using cgKNV and calculating distances of cgKNVs for bacterial genomes with the Hamming distance measure at ~/anthracis/test_all_in_trimmomatic/update;

 Running: cgKNV_analysis.m (for Windows)\
-Running:/path/to/matlab  --nosplash  --nodesktop  cgKNV_analysis (for Linux)\
+Running: /path/to/matlab  --nosplash  --nodesktop  cgKNV_analysis (for Linux)\
 Output file: cgKNV_distance_matrix_hamming.meg.

 🌲 Step 6.
 Clustering results visulization as NJ tree using MEGA/iTOL.